Chapter 17: The Flower Girl From The Slums

 “Good.
 You’re awake.”

 Tails spun around, his hand groping for his sword on his back.
-To his surprise, he grasped for air once more.
+To his surprise, he grasped at nothing but air once more.
 The hooded figure in front of him chuckled as the fox muttered curses.

 “For a smart guy, you sure are dim, y’know?” it said cheerfully, walking forward “It seems like you’re still in one piece-”